 - Discover the joy of writing morning pages.
 Julia Cameron, author of The Artist’s Way, encourages writers and nonwriters alike to start the day filling three pages of a notebook with their worries, joys, dreams, and thoughts.
 The idea is that once you take out the garbage, there is a ton of room for creativity.
 Who knows what you’ll think of?

 - Take a field trip.
 Go some place you’ve never been or do something you’ve never done.
 I personally find museums inspiring and calming, but I love to explore the unknown.
-I was at a Minnesota Twins baseball game recently and Rubbertoes (my husband) offered to arrange for me to run the bases.
+Once, at a Minnesota Twins baseball game, Rubbertoes (my husband) offered to arrange for me to run the bases.
 I’ve never stood on a major league baseball field before.
-If it hadn’t been 95 degrees and I hadn’t been frustrated with the team’s poor showing, I would have done it.
+If it hadn’t been 95 degrees and I hadn’t been afraid my arthritic knees would give out as I rounded second base at some incredible never-before-clocked speed, I would have done it.

 - Turn your day upside down.
 That’s when you eat breakfast for dinner.
 I still get this feeling I’m pulling something over on someone when I have pancakes for supper.
 And if the pancakes are chocolate chip, I’m practically beaming.
 But this tip doesn’t have to be about food.
 Try looking at something one way and then flipping it around and looking at it another way.
 When Ralph Waldo Emerson visited Henry David Thoreau, who was in jail for refusing to pay a poll tax that supported slavery, Emerson said, “Henry, how did you come to be here?”
 Thoreau replied, “Ralph, how did you come to be out there?”
 Challenge your perceptions and energize your creativity.